By the staff of Dirt Wheels

 Despite having more actual chrome than 99.9 percent of all sport UTVs, this Assault RZR 4 Turbo S called the “P51” is far from a show queen.
 Up top is a Cage WRX super-shorty cage.
-It is available three ways, and the most complete is fully assembled and powdercoated with an integrated roof.
-Attached to the silver-gray cage are an Assault fire extinguisher mount, front and rear 30-inch Baja Designs light bars and some pod lights, whip mounts, mirrors and an S&B Particle Separator.
+It is available in three ways, and the most complete is fully assembled and powder-coated with an integrated roof.
+Attached to the silver-gray cage are an Assault fire extinguisher mount, front and rear 30-inch Baja Designs light bars, and some pod lights, whip mounts, mirrors, and an S&B Particle Separator.

 GET IT ROLLING

 Starting at the bottom, the team chose an HCR Dual-Sport OEM replacement suspension kit that uses the stock geometry and mounting.
-It came in raw metal, so Assault ordered it raw, then made it bright and shiny with chrome like the doors.
-The Turbo S came stock with 32-inch tires that were stunning when they were released, but Assault jumped to 15-inch Method beadlock wheels with monster 35-inch Tensor tires.
+It came in raw metal, so Assault ordered it raw, then made it bright and shiny with chrome-like doors.
+The Turbo S came stock with 32-inch tires that were stunning when they were released, but Assault jumped to 15-inch Method Beadlock wheels with monster 35-inch Tensor tires.
 Nothing about these monster tires looks out of place.
 It looks ready to rumble.

-Four Simpson Pro Sport seats combine safety, comfort and style, and they mount to the stock Polaris quick-release seat bases.
+Four Simpson Pro Sports seats combine safety, comfort, and style, and they mount to the stock Polaris quick-release seat bases.
 Add quality Simpson harness-type seat belts and you have a great package.
-The race seats and the Rugged Radios-supplied helmet air system, car-to-car radio and an intercom to connect the driver and passenger are quite nice in a trail machine.
+The race seats and the Rugged Radios-supplied helmet air system, car-to-car radio, and an intercom to connect the driver and passenger are quite nice in a trail machine.

 In addition to the seats and the electronic gear, Assault went with its 350R steering wheel and steering wheel hub, then added fun items like a grenade shifter and a billet passenger grab bar.